HMS-Core/hms-location-demo/hms-location-demo-android-studio/README.md

 ## Introduction
 HUAWEI Location Kit sample code encapsulates APIs of the HUAWEI Location Kit.
 It provides many sample programs for your reference or usage.

+You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
+For details, please visit https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096..

 ## Getting Started
 We also provide an sample to demonstrate the use of LocationKit SDK for Android.